hayesall/bn-rule-extraction/README.md

-# Rule Extraction from Bayesian Networks
+# Extracting Interpretable Rules from Bayesian Networks

 Based on the 2010 paper: "*Bayesian rule learning for biomedical data mining*" by Vanathi Gopalakrishnan, Jonathan L. Lustgarten, Shyam Visweswaran, and